(11) Deeper Understanding of Mod Batteries - Part II

 4.0v / 1.5ohm = 2.6 amps

 This means you will have a 2.6 amp current draw on your battery.
 If I was using an ICR18350 (a low drain battery), I would be pushing the limits of the battery, while an IMR18350 (a high drain battery) would accept it with ease.

 What exactly is an AW anyway?

-AW are the initials of Andrew Wan, who owns a China-based company which purchases large quantities of batteries from the better Japanese manufacturers and performs quality tests on each one because not all batteries are created equal.
-Once the battery passes the quality tests of AW's standards of quality, they slap on a red wrapper and add their AW label to it.
+AW are the initials of Andrew Wan, who owns a China-based company who at one time "allegedly" purchased large quantities of batteries from the better Japanese manufacturers and performed quality tests on each one because not all batteries are created equal.
+Once the battery passed the quality tests of AW's standards of quality, they slap on a new wrapper and add their AW label to it.
+When there were only ICR batteries available (before IMR), the label on AW batteries said, "Assembled in China, Cell and IC made in Japan".
+This seems to support the theory that AW batteries were "re-wraps".